lbryio/lbry.com/content/faq/startup-troubleshooting.md

 ### This is my first time running LBRY and it won't start
 - Port 3333 already in use.
 This issue would reveal itself in the log file.
 You can see how to change this port [here](https://lbry.io/faq/how-to-change-port).
 If the port is properly forwarding correctly, you are able to successfully see port 3333 Open on this [port checker tool](https://www.canyouseeme.org).
 - Port 50001 wallet connection fails.
 This issue would reveal itself in the log file.
 Typical things to check would be firewall/security settings that may block this connection.
 - On Linux, LBRY may fail to start because of missing authentication capability.
-Please see [giuthub issue](https://github.com/lbryio/lbry-app/issues/386) or possible workaround below.
+Please see [GitHub issue](https://github.com/lbryio/lbry-app/issues/386) or possible workaround below.
 - On Windows, LBRY may fail to start because of non-ASCII characters in your Windows username.
 Check your c:\users\<username> path to see if there are any such characters.
-Please see [github issue](https://github.com/lbryio/lbry/issues/794) or workaround below.
+Please see [GitHub issue](https://github.com/lbryio/lbry/issues/794) or workaround below.

 ### LBRY used to work previously but now it won't start
 First and foremost, please ensure you are on the [latest verison](https://lbry.io/get) of LBRY.
 Reinstalling the latest version may alleviate some start-up issues.
 Before installing, either make sure no LBRY/lbrynet processes or simply reboot your computer.